GeoDimi99/Multi-Motor-Control/README.md

 ## Repository Structure

-- **/src**: Contains the source code for the AVR microcontrollers, including the PID controller and I2C communication protocol.
+- **/multi_motor_control** and **/avr_common**: Contains the source code for the AVR microcontrollers, including the PID controller and I2C communication protocol.
-- **/docs**: Documentation, including the thesis and project reports.
-- **/schematics**: Circuit diagrams and schematics for the hardware setup.
+- **/docs**: Documentation, including the thesis and project reports, circuit diagrams and schematics for the hardware setup.
 - **/gui**: Source code for the GTK-based graphical user interface.

 ## Circuit Schematic